LukeShu/Signal-LTS/README.md

    is currently **not** an option to do that from within Signal itself (TODO).

 8. (maybe?)
 If you had any connected devices, you may need to set those back up??

-## Differences from the standard version of Signal
+## Developer-visible differences from the standard version of Signal

-Features / User experience:

- - SMS/MMS support isn't going away.

-Bug fixes:

- - Fix a bug where certain MMS senders can crash Signal.

- - Non-UTF-8 locales now work correctly.
-Or at least the tests pass for non-UTF-8 locales.

 Developer experience: